huggingface/datasets/docs/source/loading_datasets.rst

 Loading a Dataset
 ==============================================================

-A :class:`datasets.Dataset` can be created from various source of data:
+A :class:`datasets.Dataset` can be created from various sources of data:

 - from the `HuggingFace Hub <https://huggingface.co/datasets>`__,
 - from local files, e.g. CSV/JSON/text/pandas files, or